Creighton vs. Alabama: Sportsbook promo codes, odds, spread, over/under - December 16

 - Odds to win the national championship: +2000

-- In terms of its odds to win the national championship (+2000), Creighton is eighth-best in the country.
-It is far below that, 14th-best, according to computer rankings.
+- Creighton is eighth-best in the country in terms of its odds to win the national championship (+2000), much higher than its computer rankings (14th-best).

-- The Bluejays have had the -biggest change in terms of their national championship odds, improving from +3000 at the start of the season to +2000.
+- In terms of their national championship odds, the Bluejays have experienced the -biggest change this season, improving from +3000 at the start to +2000.

-- Based on its moneyline odds, Creighton has a 4.8% chance of winning the national championship.
+- The implied probability of Creighton winning the national championship, based on its +2000 moneyline odds, is 4.8%.

 Check out all the futures bets available at BetMGM!